 It is natural for you to want to have every policy documented, but that won’t make sense, as some of the policies might be obsolete, and some might not be that important.
 Adding information that employees won’t even use will simply add unnecessary weight to the manual.

-- Conduct in-depth research to find out about:
+Conduct in-depth research to find out about:

-- Issues employees face in their day to day work
+- Issues employees face in their day-to-day work

 - Policies employees know about and the ones they have no clue of

 Writing about policies is not a one-off activity.
-It might require continuous iterations and involvement of employees across teams.
+It might require continuous iterations and the involvement of employees across teams.

 Creating a team for this work makes sense, as that would mean multiple employees work in sync to churn out the best quality content for your policy and procedure manual.
-They can divide the responsibilities among themselves by taking different roles such as – contributor, editor, and administrator.

 Those who are well-versed with your company policies and know your work procedures in and out can take up the role of contributors.
 They will be responsible for managing the entire content creation process.
-Those who are at the senior level with more responsibilities can take up editing and review work.
+Moreover. those who are at the senior level with more responsibilities can take up editing and review work.

 Once you have the team ready, start writing the policy manual.
-Create the first draft based on the information you have and while you do so, remember the following:
+Create the first draft based on the information you have, and while you do so, remember the following:

 - Use simple, jargon-free language that can be easily read and understood